mvukov/rules_ros2/examples/README.md

 your terminal is in this folder, or in a subfolder, and not in the root of the repo.

-If you want to run ROS2 deployments in Docker containers, please install [Docker](https://docs.docker.com/engine/install/ubuntu/).
+If you want to run ROS 2 deployments in Docker containers, please install [Docker](https://docs.docker.com/engine/install/ubuntu/).

 You can start with a simple [chatter](chatter) example.